iargina/tweetCard/README.md

 - Decorative part (ImageBlock component)
 - User information (UserWrap component),inside of which
+  - Client's avatar.
-  > Client's avatar o Statistical information about the number of tweets,
+  - Statistical information about the number of tweets,followers.
-  > followers Button with the ability to subscribe
+  - Button with the ability to subscribe

 ### Functionality: